What is your Role as an Incident Lead?

 Breaking Down the Impact

-Once severity is determined, the next step is to dive into the specifics of the impact.
+Once severity is determined, the next step is to dive into the specifics of the incident impact.
 This includes:

 • Identifying which systems and services are affected.